 Every agent you've ever built probably has this architecture: user sends a message, you stuff the last N conversation turns into the context window, call the LLM, return the response.
 When the session ends, the conversation disappears.
 Next session starts fresh.

 This works fine for one-shot queries.
-"What's the weather?" doesn't need memory.
-But the moment you're building anything that benefits from continuity — support agents, coding assistants, personal finance bots, onboarding flows — the stateless model actively hurts user experience.
+A weather question does not need memory.
+But the moment you are building anything that benefits from continuity, such as support agents, coding assistants, personal finance bots, or onboarding flows, the stateless model actively hurts user experience.

 The core problem is that "memory" in LLMs is entirely in-context.
 The model itself is stateless: it has no persistent state between API calls, no way to know what it said last Tuesday, and no mechanism to recognize returning users.
 All knowledge must be injected into the prompt.
 The question is: what do you inject, when, and from where?